ergysono/ergysono/README.md

-- 👋 Hi, I’m Ergys Sono
+- 👋 Hi, I’m Ergys Sono and i live in Turin Italy.
-- 👀 I’m interested in web development.
+- 👀 I love software development and I am a crypto enthusiast and also owner of La Creative Hub, a marketing agency in Turin.
-- 🌱 I'm a Java developer with Oracle Certificates but interestend in learning different languages to become a full stack developer.
+- 🌱 I'm a Java developer with Oracle Certificates but I'm working my way to become a full stack developer.
-- 🌱 I’m currently learning Pug, Sass, Javascript, NodeJS, Express and WebGL.
+- 🌱 I’m currently learning Javascript, NodeJS and also working on a side project, developing a custom Wordpress theme for my Agency.
 - 📫 You can reach me on my personal email ergys.sono@gmail.com.

 <!---